txstate-etc/featured-search-results/README.md

 `./test.sh` in the root directory

 Use `./test.sh show` to show all the logs from the other containers (useful for debugging).

+  > __TODO:__ We're currently in the process of implementing the tests in Playwright.
+The `test.sh` script will run the build to get all the services running with a Playwright instance that can be configured and have tests written for this service but the configuraiton and test definitions remain to be done in a way that will integrate with our continuous integration framework.
+  >> In the mean time manual tests need be run against your Dev and Qual instances.
+  >> * Test admin login and that admin pages load.
+  >> * Test API functionality.
+  >> * Test search syntaxes in Admin pages and that API /search endpoint can handle different search expectations for 'asyoutype' or not.
+  >> * Test Result creation and Query logging ensuring data is saved correctly and UI is dynamically updating without glitches.
+  >> * Test validations in Result Creation: Title, URL equivalencies, Matchings...
+  >> * Test that searches are getting valid featured results given Result definitions for matching types and weights.
+  >> * Test pagination.

 ## run development environment